 A new study affirms that not all gene mutations are bad, after uncovering a mutation that appears to give a known tumor suppressor gene a boost against pancreatic cancer.

 Researchers found that mice that possessed a specific mutation in the p53 gene were significantly less likely to develop pancreatic tumors, compared with mice that did not harbor this gene mutation.

-Senior study author Laura Attardi, Ph.D. – of the Department of Genetics at the Stanford University School of Medicine in California – and colleagues recently reported their findings in the journal Cancer Cell.
+Senior study author Laura Attardi, Ph.D. – of the Department of Genetics at the Stanford University School of Medicine in California – and colleagues recently reported their

 In response to cellular stress, the p53 protein triggers DNA repair, apoptosis, or programmed cell death, and cell cycle arrest in order to halt the growth and replication of cells with damaged DNA.
 This helps to prevent tumors from developing.